foj0/Gainalyzer/log.md

 * Settled on a dashboard setup, worked on getting that done and looking nice
 * got most of things done, need to implement actually dynamically loading the data

+## 10-13:
+* Got some boiler plate stuff for the AI analyze section
+* Started actually pulling data for the quick stats section

+## 10-14:

 ### todo:
+* TODO: we have 3 options for goals, weight, cals, strength.
+If any of these is not set, replace the card with a grayed out card saying to set goal and a button to redirect to there
+* Maybe have some top bar along the top of the screen.
+Not a navbar, but some bar, with maybe a pfp thing. would help fill up the screen a little more.
+So don't put the pfp thing at the bottom of the side panel like i was thinking.
+* Make an exercises page where you can select an exercise and it displays a table of all your logs for that specific exercise and a graph for it.
 * Have a fixed aspect ratio for the exercise bw chart so it doesn't get elongated height wise.
 Should always be wider.
 * idk.
 Move the isMObile check from the exercisebodyweight chart to the dashboard page and do pass it down as props to everything else.
 * Make the navbar be a side panel like gpt app to match desktop on mobile